 If your budget is tight you will not be able to buy what everyone wants.
 Be honest and tell them so.

 If that fails, get them involved in planning your shopping list and working out the cost.
-Show them how quickly your grocery bill can rocket.
+Show them how quickly your shopping can turn into big money.

 Get your portion sizes correct

 I don’t know about you but getting the portion size right can be a bit hit and miss.

 Get it right and you’ll be saving money.
 Get it wrong and you end up with lots of leftovers, which might not a bad thing if you always eat them.

 For an in-depth look at what to buy at the grocery store on a budget and stock up on, have a read of this post: